 If you want to know a little bit more about my background, check out my biography.

-And please subscribe to my blog (top right of any page) so that each new post will be sent directly to your email inbox.
+And please subscribe to my blog so that each new post will be sent directly to your email inbox.
 My plan is to continue with helpful posts, but also to present additional free content (e-books, videos and downloadable forms and check-lists like the meeting planning checklist from my fourth blog post).

 Finally, please share these blogs with your friends and colleagues.
 The larger our “tribe” becomes, the easier it will be for me to create and offer new content and tools.